-If you try to power through you'll eventually get to a point where cutting corners is just another part of your day.
-It's time to take action before this happens otherwise it'll have adverse affects on your work, life and family.
+If you try to power through you’ll eventually get to a point where cutting corners are just another part of your day.
+It’s time to take action before this happens otherwise it’ll have adverse effects on your work, life and family.

 Things get on top of all of us.
 When dealing with burnout it feels like we’re being buried and getting out from underneath it all seems impossible.

 If you’re feeling like this it’s a classic sign that you need to take a step back from everything and tackle one thing at a time.
 Go make take a lunch break, doesn’t matter if it’s 7 pm, go have a break, come back and take things slow.

 I have a trick where instead of being bombarded with my to-do list every morning I only allow up to five things a day.
 Sometimes I finish things within ten minutes of turning my computer on.
 Sometimes when I get down to only a couple of tasks left I add a few more, but I never go above five.